f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config)# system mgmt-ip config ipv4 prefix-length 24
   Boston-r10900-1(config)# system mgmt-ip config ipv4 gateway 10.255.0.1

-In order to make these changes active you must commit the changes.
+To make these changes active you must commit the changes.
 No configuration changes are executed until the commit command is issued.

 .. code-block:: bash

   Boston-r10900-1(config)# commit

 Now that the out-of-band address and routing are configured, you can attempt to access the F5OS webUI via the IP address that has been defined.
-You should see a screen similar to the one below, and you can verify your management interface settings by going to the **System Settings -> Management Interface** page.
+You should see a screen like the one below, and you can verify your management interface settings by going to the **System Settings -> Management Interface** page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image1.png
   :align: center